gsantiago/pipefy-test/README.md

 ## the InputDatePicker

 I built an InputDatePicker from scratch for this project.
-It's simple, but I don't depends on any third-party modules besides React itself, Styled Components for styling and the tiny and awesome [date-fns](https://date-fns.org/) for handling Date operations.
+It's simple, but it doesn't depends on any third-party modules besides React itself, Styled Components for styling and the tiny and awesome [date-fns](https://date-fns.org/) for handling Date operations.

 <p align="center">